|

 Land-based pollution

 Governments, NGOs and local communities are working tirelessly to address these challenges through a range of conservation strategies.
-These include the establishment of marine protected areas, the promotion of sustainable fishing practices and the implementation of community-based conservation initiatives.
+These include the establishment of marine protected areas, the enforcement of sustainable fishing practices and the implementation of community-based conservation initiatives.

 The hunting of sea turtles is one of the most pressing conservation issues affecting the Coral Triangle